-Interest expense was \$3.0 million in the three months ended March 31, 2015, as compared to \$2.2 million in the prior period.
-The increase is due to the additional interest expense related to our convertible senior notes payable due in 2018 and 2020.
+Interest expense was \$3.2 million in the three months ended March 31, 2016, as compared to \$3.0 million in the prior period.
+In the three months ended March 31, 2016, we booked interest expense of \$3.1 million related to our convertible senior notes payable due in 2018 and 2020, and \$0.1 million related to our revolving credit facility.
 In the three months ended March 31, 2015, we booked interest expense of \$2.9 million related to our convertible senior notes payable due in 2018 and 2020, \$0.1 million related to our revolving credit facility and \$0.1 million related to the interest component of our Maui acquisition earn out payment, partially offset by \$0.1 million related to uncertain tax positions taken or expected to be taken in a tax return.
-In the three months ended March 31, 2014, we booked interest expense of \$2.0 million related to our convertible senior notes payable due in 2014 and 2018 and \$0.2 million related to the interest component of our Maui acquisition earn out payment.